Geometric properties of slowly rotating black holes embedded in matter environments: Introduction

 \section{Introduction}

-Vacuum black hole (BH) solutions constitute some of the most elegant and thoroughly studied exact solutions of general relativity, offering highly idealized descriptions of compact objects governed solely by spacetime curvature.
-The Schwarzschild and Kerr metrics, in particular, play a central role in both theoretical developments and phenomenological applications.
-In realistic astrophysical settings, however, black holes are never truly isolated systems.
-Instead, they are generically embedded in complex, matter-rich environments, including accretion disks, stellar clusters, gas clouds, and extended dark matter halos that dominate the mass distribution on galactic and subgalactic scales \cite{Barausse:2014tra,BinneyTremaine,Yunes:2011ws,Cardoso:2019rou,Cardoso:2020iji,Derdzinski:2020wlw,Zwick:2022dih,Cardoso:2021wlq}.
+Extreme mass-ratio inspirals (EMRIs) and other precision strong-field probes are expected to measure black hole spacetimes with unprecedented accuracy, where even small deviations from the Kerr geometry can accumulate into observable phase shifts over many orbital cycles.
+The Schwarzschild and Kerr metrics, in particular, hence play a central role in EMRI waveform modeling.
+In realistic astrophysical settings, however, black holes are not truly isolated.
+Instead, they are generically embedded in complex, matter-rich environments, including accretion disks, stellar clusters, gas clouds, and extended dark matter (DM) halos that dominate the mass distribution on galactic and subgalactic scales \cite{Barausse:2014tra,BinneyTremaine,Yunes:2011ws,Cardoso:2019rou,Cardoso:2020iji,Derdzinski:2020wlw,Zwick:2022dih,Cardoso:2021wlq}.
 The presence of such surrounding media can significantly distort the local spacetime geometry, modify geodesic motion, shift characteristic orbital radii, and imprint potentially observable signatures on electromagnetic and gravitational-wave signals.
 In particular, environmental effects may encode valuable information about the microscopic properties and macroscopic distribution of the ambient matter.

-These considerations have gained renewed importance in the era of precision gravitational-wave astronomy.
-Of special interest are extreme mass-ratio inspirals (EMRIs), in which a stellar-mass compact object spirals into a supermassive black hole.
-EMRIs are expected to be prime targets for future space-based detectors such as \emph{LISA} \cite{2017arXiv170200786A} or \emph{TianQin} \cite{TianQin:2015yph}, where even small deviations from vacuum Kerr geometry can accumulate over many orbital cycles and lead to detectable phase shifts.
-Accurately modeling environmental backreaction effects is therefore essential for robust parameter estimation and for testing the Kerr paradigm in realistic astrophysical contexts.
+A consistent modeling of such environmental effects is therefore essential for reliable interpretation of high-precision gravitational-wave observations.